The Associates in Law Program

 Resources.
 The Law School offers abundant and varied support to associates: informal faculty mentoring; office space and a research budget; full access to faculty workshops, academic activities, libraries, and research facilities; and tuition exemption for those interested in pursuing graduate legal study.
 Associates also benefit from the Law School’s Careers in Law Teaching Program, which includes informational panels, advice and counseling throughout the academic job search, and a moot job talk in front of full-time faculty members.

 Compensation and other requirements.
 In 2018–2019, associates will be appointed as Postdoctoral Research Scholars and part-time Lecturers in Law.* Absent special circumstances, associates will serve for two years, beginning on July 1, 2018, and ending June 30, 2020.
-Associates are eligible for subsidized housing.
-Compensation for 2017-18 is $60,000 (annual rate) plus fringe benefits.
+In addition to base salary, associates are eligible for University housing plus fringe benefits.

 * Associates who are in a degree program at Columbia will be appointed as part-time Preceptors, with the appointment starting August 1 and ending May 31, each year.